pola-rs/polars-xdt/README.md

 The following timings can be verified using the `perf.py` script.

-### Adding 17 business days to 10 million dates (no holidays)
+### Adding 17 business days to 1 million random dates (no holidays)

-- Polars-business 0.037
+- Polars-business 0.00656s
-- NumPy 0.09
+- NumPy 0.00914
-- pandas 0.801
+- pandas 0.08006

 NOTE: pandas doesn't have a "date" dtype, so there is extra overhead to deal with time and time zone components.

-### Adding 17 business days to 10 million dates (UK holidays for 2020-2023)
+### Adding 17 business days to 1 million random dates (UK holidays for 2020-2023)

-- Polars-business 0.34
+- Polars-business 0.03771
-- NumPy 0.403
+- NumPy 0.04077
-- pandas: omitted as pandas doesn't (yet) vectorise `CustomBusinessDay`, so we'd likely be talking about minutes
+- pandas: omitted as it's not vectorised and throws a `PerformanceWarning`

-### Adding 17 business days to 10 million dates (with 'Friday' and 'Saturday' as weekend)
+### Adding 17 business days to 1 million random dates (with 'Friday' and 'Saturday' as weekend)

+- Polars-business 0.0108
+- NumPy 0.01057
+- pandas: omitted as it's not vectorised and throws a `PerformanceWarning`

+### Adding 17 business days to 1 million random dates (with 'Friday' and 'Saturday' as weekend, and UK holidays for 2020-2023)

-- Polars-business 0.091
+- Polars-business 0.0371
-- NumPy 0.105
+- NumPy 0.03841
-- pandas: omitted as pandas doesn't (yet) vectorise `CustomBusinessDay`, so we'd likely be talking about minutes
+- pandas: omitted as it's not vectorised and throws a `PerformanceWarning`